ChinaKnowledge.de -

 Mar 17, 2012 © Ulrich Theobald

 The Shensengzhuan includes the biographies of 208 Buddhist monks through history and describes their conversion and enlightenment.
-The oldest monk is the Indian 迦葉摩騰 (shortly called Moteng 摩騰) who came to China during the Eastern Han period 東漢 (25-220 CE) , and the last is the Tibetan monk 膽巴 (original name 慶喜稱) who lived in the late 13th century.
-The biographies are not consistently arranged in a chronological manner, so that Jin period 晉 (265-420) persons are listed after those of the Southern Dynasties period 南朝 (420~589) and Sui period 隋 (581-618) persons after the Tang 唐 (618-907) .
+The oldest person is the Indian monk Kāśyapa Mātaṇga (Ch.
+Jiaye Moteng 迦葉摩騰, shortly called Moteng 摩騰) who came to China during the Eastern Han period 東漢 (25-220 CE), and the latest one the Tibetan monk Dampa (Ch.
+Danba 膽巴, original name "Qingxicheng" 慶喜稱, also called Kundgah Grog, Ch.
+Gongjia Gelasi 功嘉葛剌思, 1230-1303).
+The biographies are not consistently arranged in a chronological manner, so that Jin-period 晉 (265-420) persons are listed after those of the Southern Dynasties period 南朝 (420~589) and Sui-period 隋 (581-618) persons after the Tang 唐 (618-907).
 The text of the biographies is both historiographically and hagiographically.
 It praises the virtue and devotion of the saints and is therefore not in all points reliable.
-Ming period editions of the Shensengzhuan were quite popular, but published in a quite confuse way, without indicating the date of publication or the publisher.
-The compilers of the imperial reprint series Siku quanshu 四庫全書 (late 18th century) described the book and provided an index, but did not include the text in the series itself.
+Ming-period editions of the Shensengzhuan were quite popular, but published in a quite confuse arrangement, without indicating the date of publication or the publisher.
+The compilers of the imperial series Siku quanshu 四庫全書 (late 18th century) described the book and provided an index, but did not include the text in the series itself.

-A third book with the title Shensengzhuan is a novelistic biography of the monk Futu Cheng 佛圖澄 that was attributed to the Eastern Jin period 東晉 (317-420) monk Faxian 法顯 (see Shensengzhuan 神僧傳).
+A third book with the title Shensengzhuan is a novelistic biography of the monk Futu Cheng 佛圖澄 that was attributed to the Eastern-Jin-period 東晉 (317-420) monk Faxian 法顯 (see Shensengzhuan 神僧傳).

-Li Xueqin 李學勤, Lü Wenyu 呂文鬰, eds.
-(1996).
-Siku da cidian 四庫大辭典 (Changchun: Jilin daxue chubanshe), Vol. 2, 2263.
+Li Xueqin 李學勤, and Lü Wenyu 呂文鬰, eds.
+1996.
+Siku da cidian 四庫大辭典, vol. 2, 2263.
+Changchun: Jilin daxue chubanshe.